openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

       // Read a network in IR, PaddlePaddle, or ONNX format stdshared_ptrovModel model = core.read_model(sample.xml);

-      // Configure the VPUX and the Myriad devices separately and load the network to Auto-Device plugin set VPU config
+      // Configure the VPUX and the Myriad devices separately and load the network to the Auto-Device plugin set VPU config
       core.set_property(VPUX, {});